finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 - Cards: Support more than 1 card face (Dual-Faced Cards)
 - Cards: Support mix of different card sizes in the same game
 - Game-Play: Counter system for players and cards
-- Game-Play: Save/Load Games + Log of all (Player) actions
+- Game-Play: Save/Load Sessions + Log of all (Player) actions
 - Game-Play: Cut/Copy/Paste Cards
 - Game-Play: Undo with Ctrl-Z